 Best Overall Carry-On Luggage

 Eagle Creek Tarmac AWD Carry-On

 Our Editors' Choice Award winner for 2017 is the Eagle Creek Tarmac AWD Carry-On.
-Its predecessor won this award last year, and we are stoked to see the manufacturer upping their game with the latest iteration in the Tarmac line.
-Improvements come in the form of internal compression straps for streamlined packing and a new fabric on the outer pockets.
-With Eagle Creek's signature outdoorsy styling, this bag works for adventure tourism, family vacays, and everything in between.
-Easy to maneuver and not too heavy, its packing capacity is large.
-What set it apart, though, were its features.
+This is the second year in a row that we've given our top award to this bag.
+It received some updates this year which made us like it even more!
+There are now internal compression straps for streamlined packing and new fabric on the outer pockets.
+With Eagle Creek's signature outdoorsy styling, this bag works for adventure tourism, family vacations, and everything in between.
+It is easy to maneuver and not too heavy, and can carry all that you'll need for a long weekend and beyond.
+What impressed us about this bag was all of the features.
 There's an add-a-bag strap, a "Coat-Keeper" strap that holds your jacket to the top of the bag, an expandable zipper, easy pulling zipper tabs, and so on.
 The bag is backed by Eagle Creek's No Matter What warranty, which means they'll repair or replace your bag "no matter" the cause.
-For anything but dedicated business travel (see our Top Pick below), the Eagle Creek Tarmac AWD is tough to beat.
-Eagle Creek also makes the less expensive Tarmac Carry-On, a two-wheeled version of the same model, in case you prefer to pull and save some cash.

 Best Bang for the Buck

 SwissGear 7208 Expandable Liteweight Spinner